rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 x-envoy-decorator-operation: coffee-svc.nginx-ingress.svc.cluster.local:80/*
 ```

-We can see in the above output, our curl request is sent and received by NGINX Ingress.
-We can see that the envoy sidecar proxy then sends the request to the service IP to the application (coffee), with the full request being complete and correct.
+We can see in the above output that our curl request is sent and received by NGINX Ingress Controller.
+We can see that the envoy sidecar proxy sends the request to the service IP to the application (coffee).
+The full request is complete and correct.
 Now we have a full working NGINX+ Ingress with Istio as the sidecar proxies are deployed.

 For disabling/removing sidecar proxies and autoinjection: